cleonadja/Problem-Statement-Demographic-Data/README.md

 The dataset has 32,560 rows and 15 columns and uses up 3.8M GB in memory.

 ## Solution Statement
-A solution to this problem will be a classification model such as a logistic regression, a decision tree classifier, or a support vector classifier.
+A solution to this problem will be a classification model such as a logistic regression, decision tree, random forest, gradient-boosted tree, multilayer perceptron, one-vs-rest.

 ## Benchmark Model
 Given that we seek a classification model a good naive benchmark would be to guess the most common class.